rpbeltran/yolk/docs/Instructions.md

 Pops two values off the stack and attempts to perform an operation with both values, and then push the resulting value onto the stack.
 The first popped value is the right operand, and the second popped value becomes the left operand.
-If the operations fails, execution will terminate with an error state.
+If the operations fails, or if the stack has less than two elements execution will terminate with an error state.

 Arguments:
 * operation: enum, specifies a binary operation to perform (see ./Operations.md for options)